CLNEulalia/Sass/README.md

 ### First, let's investigate how it works

 Let's start small so we can see how Sass compiles .scss into .css.
-If we look at our index, we can see that the Space Ghost image is far too large.
-That's simple enough to fix, so let's start there.
+If we look at our index, we can see that all the buttons are in a line to the left of the screen

-##### In Atom, in the `main.scss` file:
+##### In VSCode, in the `main.scss` file:

 ```
-img {
+.container {
-  width: 100px;
+  border: 1px solid gold;
 }
 ```
 - `⌘S` to save the file

-##### In Atom, open `main.css`.
+##### In VSCode, open `main.css`.
 It should look like this:

 ```
-img {
+.container {
+  border: 1px solid gold;
-  width: 100px; }
+}

 /*# sourceMappingURL=main.css.map */

 ```

-Refresh the index in the browser, Space Ghost should've shrunk!
+Refresh the index in the browser, the calculator container should have a gold border!

 *Note:*  Everything in the `main.css` file should be compiled from `main.scss`, meaning **do not write directly into `main.css`.** Whenever you make a change and save it in your `.scss` file, sass will compile the _whole_ file into the `.css` file.
 So, any code you directly write into `main.css` would then be **overwritten** after the compilation.
 You wouldn't want that!
 So, again, when using sass, do **not** write directly into your regular css files!